 How Well It Works

 Methotrexate is often the first DMARD prescribed for rheumatoid arthritis and usually provides relatively fast relief of at least some symptoms.
 If you can tolerate methotrexate, but it is not effective, your rheumatologist will recommend that you take another DMARD along with methotrexate (combination therapy).
-Several recent studies report that treatment results are improved when methotrexate is given with another DMARD.
-For example, one study found that methotrexate used in combination with etanercept, a new DMARD, is more effective at reducing disease activity than methotrexate alone.4 Studies with infliximab and adalimumab have shown similar results.1
+For example, methotrexate may be combined with leflunomide or with a biologic medicine.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)